 For private accommodation, a one-bedroom apartment in Olomouc costs around €350 per month.
 Other expenses like utilities and food are about €500 monthly, based on your needs.

 According to legend, Julius Caesar was the founder of Olomouc (pronounced Olo-mowts).
 Still, there is no written record of the great commander ever setting foot in these lands.
 However, there was a Roman military camp named after him in the late days of the empire.
 The fort was named Iuliomontium (Mount Julius), and the current name of Olomouc is a distant descendant of the original.

 Legendary founder or not, the city has plenty of factual history to boast with.
 It was the capital of Moravia, the seat of great kings, and the location of a bitter defeat for the Mongol Horde.

 Today, Olomouc is the second city in terms of cultural heritage in the Czech Republic.
-The town is abundant with landmarks, and the local churches are truly spectacular to behold.
+The town is abundant with landmarks, and the local churches are truly spectacular.
 The Holy Trinity Column is another majestic monument, and it took almost 40 years to be built.
 Moreover, it claimed the lives of several master artisans until its completion in 1754.